Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Examples

 \subsection{single-flavored QBT}

-To this end we refer to Table~\ref{tab-2} for all masses in this systems and Sec.~\ref{subsec:singleQBT_setup} for the corresponding definition of eight-component spinor.
+To this end we refer to Table~\ref{tab-2} for all masses in this system and Sec.~\ref{subsec:singleQBT_setup} for the corresponding definition of the eight-component spinor.
 First, we consider a vortex of easy-plane components of QSHI.
 Therefore, in Eq.~(\ref{vortexmass})

-and three mutually anticommuting masses are the easy-axis QSHI, and real and imaginary components of the singlet $s$-wave pairing.
+and three mutually anticommuting masses that also anticommutes with $H^{\rm Nam}_{\rm vor}$ are the easy-axis QSHI, and real and imaginary components of the singlet $s$-wave pairing.
 Any one of these three masses can split the zero-energy manifold of $H^{\rm Nam}_{\rm vor}$ [see Eq.~(\ref{vortex_Nambu})], and acquire a finite expectation value.
 On the other hand, a vortex inside the $s$-wave paired state, i.e. when

 supports all three components of the QSHI inside its core.

 Next we consider a skyrmion of QSHI.
 The generalized charge of such a skyrmion